Notes from the Manager

 I have a few reviews of Ozu's films up at the Deleted Scenes blog (originally published at Gapers Block, back in the day).
 His best-known film is Toyko Story, and that's as good a place to start as any.

-As Jason says, Ozu's trademark style involved low camera angles (really, a low camera height, not low camera angles, but it's described that way all the time), an almost motionless camera, and relatively little cutting.
-It's a really beautifully poetic style, and I would shamelessly rip it off if I ever made a film.
+As Jason says, Ozu’s trademark style involved low camera angles (really, a low camera height, not low camera angles, but it’s described that way all the time), an almost motionless camera, and relatively little cutting.
+It’s a beautifully poetic style, and I would shamelessly rip it off if I ever made a film.

 Do we have any Ozu fans out there?